MOMA-AUH/abacus/README.md

 - `--heterozygosity-alpha`: Sensitivity cutoff for the heterozygosity test.
 This test focuses on differences in length between haplotypes.
 Default: `0.05`.
 - `--equal-length-alpha`: Sensitivity cutoff for the equal-length sequence split test.
 This backup test detects heterozygosity via sequence differences when haplotype lengths are equal.
 Default: `0.05`.

+#### Coverage Parameters
+- `--downsample`: Randomly downsample reads to this number per locus when coverage exceeds the threshold.
+Useful for high-coverage data such as PacBio PureTarget, where excessive read depth can slow analysis without improving accuracy.
+Set to `0` to disable downsampling.
+Default: `1000`.
+- `--downsample-seed`: Random seed used for downsampling, ensuring reproducible results.
+Default: `42`.

 #### Output Options
 - `--log-file`: Path to the log file.
 Default: `abacus.log`.
 - `--keep-temp-files`: Keep temporary files generated during analysis.
 Default: `False`.